- Open Day 2017

 - Dr Peter Dunbar-Hall – Honorary Associate Professor in Music Education

 - Dr James HUMBERSTONE - Lecturer in Music Education

 - Dr Kathryn MARSH - Associate Professor in Music Education

 - Dr Jennifer ROWLEY - Senior Lecturer in Music Education

 - Dr Michael WEBB - Senior Lecturer and Chair of Music Education Unit

-If you are applying for the Bachelor of Music (Music Education), you may need to attend a brief music education interview in addition to the principal study audition or other interviews.
+If you are applying for the Bachelor of Music (Music Education), you will be required to attend a music education interview in addition to the principal study audition or other interviews.
 Only applicants who have successfully auditioned will be invited for a music education interview.
 The Faculty will contact applicants if an interview is required.
 The Music Skills Test is also required.